-In advance of the summer, I feel compelled to forewarn our current and prospective customers about the continued skyrocketing costs of R22 refrigerant as a result of the Environmental Protection Agency (EPA) mandates.
+During the heat of the summer, current and prospective customers should be aware of the continued skyrocketing price of R22 refrigerant (commonly called Freon).
+This is a result of Environmental Protection Agency (EPA) mandates.

-Have more questions about the R22 phase out, pricing, or what you should do with your air conditioning, give us a call (317.670.0171), email (firstname.lastname@example.org) or tweet (@TrustHomesense).
+If you have more questions about the R22 phase-out, pricing, or what you should do with your air conditioning, give us a call (317.670.0171), or reach out online.